damiansoch/HTML-and-CSS-Projects/Readme.md

 Academy Cinemas Site and
 New Bootstrap project --- This are example of the websites styled in bootstrap 4.
 They contain many Bootstrap components including but not limited to a navbar, form cards, carousele and dropdowns.

+Portfilio Website --- This is website that uses HTML CSS and JavaScript